It's time to enroll! FE & PE Live Online courses are starting next monthEnroll Today »

 To qualify for the PMP exam, candidates typically need a combination of formal education, professional project management experience, and training hours.
 The certification covers key domains like people, process, and business environments—making it relevant across industries.

-Because it signals advanced expertise and commitment to the profession, employers often associate the PMP with higher-level responsibilities and compensation.
-That’s why many professionals pursue it not only for career growth, but also for the potential salary increase with PMP certification–which we’ll explore in detail throughout this guide.
+Because it signals advanced expertise and commitment to the profession, employers often associate the PMP with the potential for higher-level responsibilities and compensation.
+That’s why many professionals pursue it not only for career growth, but also for the potential salary increase with PMP certification—which we’ll explore in detail throughout this guide.

 PMP certification average salary: typical earnings and growth potential

-Professionals who hold the PMP certification consistently earn more than their non-certified peers.
-According to PMI, PMP-certified project managers in the U.S. report a median salary of $123,000 annually, while those without certification earn around $93,000.
+Professionals who hold the PMP certification continue to earn significantly higher salaries than their non-certified peers.
+According to PMI’s Earning Power: Project Management Salary Survey (13th Edition), PMP-certified project managers in the U.S. reported a median salary of $130,000 compared to $90,000 for non-PMP professionals in 2023.

 PMP key salary insights